i-on-project/teams/docs/data_model/data-model-notes.md

   - The date it was created, that together with the team id form its key.
   - A description

+- A ``Student`` is characterized by:
+  - An unique number that identifies the student
+  - A name
+  - One or more teams
+  - A classroom

 - A ``repo`` is a GitHub repository where the development of the assignments done by each team is stored.
 It is characterized by:
+  - An unique id
   - An unique URL
   - A name
   - Zero or more tags, that are used to deliver the assignments